Parts of this item are based upon:

 The second exercise did not pre-select individuals for analysis on the basis of appearance and also confirmed the occurrence of abietinus as a scarce migrant through the Netherlands, thus tallying with a study by Collinson et al. (2018), which had confirmed the occurrence of abietinus in the UK.
 The Netherlands data suggested that tristis types occurred at a frequency of between 1% and 2% and abietinus at a frequency of c.
 5% of all autumn chiffchaffs.
 Thus, both taxa were scarce but abietinus now appeared to be slightly more numerous than tristis.

 Although the UK and Netherlands genetic studies both confirmed the occurrence of abietinus, albeit as a scarce migrant, both also found that - among the Chiffchaffs trapped during their studies - chiffchaffs carrying abietinus mtDNA were impossible to distinguish from nominate collybita in the field, including via biometrics such as wing-length.
 Thus, beyond genetic analyses, the diagnosis of abietinus posed a more perplexing task than the diagnosis of tristis.
 Indeed, both Collinson et al. (2018) and van der Spek & de Knijff (2021) suggested that, were it not for genetic differences, the validity of abietinus as a subspecies would be questionable.
-The proviso here, however, is that the origins of the abietinus detected in the Netherlands and UK studies are unknown and it is perhaps unlikely that they included individuals from across the full range of abietinus.
+The proviso here, however, is that the origins of the abietinus detected in the Netherlands and UK studies are unknown and it is perhaps unlikely that they included individuals from across the full range of abietinus, from Norway to the Urals and south to the Black Sea.
 Examination of museum specimens has long confirmed that most abietinus are very similar to nominate collybita.
 Both Ticehurst (A Systematic Review of the Genus Phylloscopus, 1938) and Svensson (Identification Guide to European Passerines, 1992), emphasised their similarity.
 By implication, many individuals will be impossible to separate from collybita in the field.
 However, both Ticehurst and Svensson also noted variability in abietinus, with Ticehurst describing the extremes of collybita and abietinus as 'very distinct'.
 Svensson noted that the upperparts of abietinus average a little less olive and slightly greyer, while the underparts are a little less yellow.
 More critically, individuals in the east of the range he described as displaying more grey and buff and individuals in the NE as sometimes paler overall and with whiter underparts.
-Various comments have been made relating to: (a) the likelihood of hybrids between tristis and abietinus reaching Britain and (b) the variability of abietinus.
-These comments infer that, in the case of tristis, the likelihood of individuals reaching Britain is constant across the range, from the Urals to the Kolyma River.
-In the case of abietinus, they infer that individuals reaching Britain (which are relatively small) are representative of the full range from Norway to the Urals and south to the Black Sea.
+Various comments have been made relating to the likelihood of hybrids between tristis and abietinus reaching Britain.
+These comments infer that, given the vast range of tristis in comparison with the relatively narrow hybrid zone, the likelihood of individuals reaching Britain from the hybrid zone is small.
+This implies that individuals reach western Europe with equal likelihood from across the entire range, from the Urals to the Kolyma River.
+This is implausible and it seems more likely that regions closer to western Europe, including the hybrid zone, will be the source of the majority of tristis-candidates encountered in western Europe.

 The geographical origins and genetic profiles of tristis reaching Britain (and western Europe) are far from adequately established.
 Likewise plumage variation among abietinus and the extent to which it is geographically related.
 Considerably more research into these issues is required.